The Amazon

 • Is the Second Longest River on Earth

-• Empties into the Atlantic Ocean at a rate of about 58 million gallons per second
+• It empties into the Atlantic Ocean at a rate of about 58 million gallons per second

-• Has more species of fish than in the Atlantic Ocean.
+• The Amazon Basin has over 2,500 fish species.
 Some fish weigh up to 400 pounds!

 The Amazon Pink River Dolphin

-• Is the largest and smartest out of the five freshwater species.
+• It is the largest and smartest of the five freshwater species.

 • A full-grown dolphin can grow up to 9 feet long, weigh up to 400 pounds, and live to 30 years old